 Of course, the big solar power plant wasn’t there when they built this course, but now that comes into view a lot on the Desert course.
-I don’t think the layout feels as “pretty” as lakes, but it does offer some better views of the surrounding mountains and desert.
+I don’t think the layout feels as “pretty” as Lakes, but it does offer some better views of the surrounding mountains and desert without so many trees.

 Every hole here offers something a little different.
 There are long, brutal holes and shorter target holes that entice you to be aggressive.
 There’s a nice mix of par-3s with the most notable one being the 9th hole that features a slightly downhill tee shot with a water hazard in play short and left.